ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 **Example output**

-This command returns log information for the `cos-app` that includes information about the event that was forwarded to your destination app.
-From the following output, you can see that a delete operation was performed on the object that is called `infotext.txt` in the bucket named `mybucket`.
+This command returns log files that include information about the event that was forwarded to your destination app.
+From the following output, you can see that a `Write` operation was performed on the `.txt` object in the bucket named `mybucket`.

 ```
-Body: {"bucket":"mybucket","endpoint":"","key":"info_instruction.txt","notification":{"bucket_name":"mybucket","content_type":"text/plain","event_type":"Object:Delete","format":"2.0","object_length":"1960","object_name":"info_instruction.txt","request_id":"103dd6f7-dd7b-4f49-86db-c2ff4b678b0a","request_time":"2021-02-11T16:57:42.373Z"},"operation":"Object:Delete"}
+Body: {"bucket":"mybucket","endpoint":"","key":"info_instruction.txt","notification":{"bucket_name":"mybucket","content_type":"text/plain","event_type":"Object:Write","format":"2.0","object_length":"1960","object_name":"info_instruction.txt","request_id":"103dd6f7-dd7b-4f49-86db-c2ff4b678b0a","request_time":"2021-02-11T16:57:42.373Z"},"operation":"Object:Write"}
 ```
 {: screen}

-By default, the `subscription cos create` command first checks the destination to see whether the targeted application exists.
+By default, the `subscription cos create` command first checks to see whether the destination application exists.
 If the destination check fails because the app name that you provided does not exist in your project, the `subscription cos create` command returns an error.
 If you want to create a subscription without first creating the application, use the `--force` option.
-By using the `--force` option, the CLI bypasses the destination check.
+By using the `--force` option, the command bypasses the destination check.
 Note that the `Ready` field of the subscription shows `false` until the destination app is created.
 Then, the subscription moves to a `Ready: true` state automatically.

-After the subscription is created, the `subscription cos create` command repeatedly polls the subscription for its status to verify its readiness.
+After the subscription is created, but before the `subscription cos create` command reports any results, the `subscription cos create` command repeatedly polls the subscription for its status to verify its readiness.
 This continuous polling for status lasts for 15 seconds by default before it times out.
 If the subscription status returns as `Ready:true`, it reports success, otherwise it reports an error.
 You can change the amount of time that the `subscription cos create` command waits before it times out by using the `--wait-timeout` option.
 You can also bypass the status polling by setting the `--no-wait` option to `false`.

 For more information about headers and body, see [HTTP headers and body information for events](/docs/codeengine?topic=codeengine-subscribing-events#sub-header-body).